 The ruins at Pompeii are truly amazing because they are an example of Ancient Roman civilization that was frozen in time in 79 AD.
 That being said, they really are still ruins, and taking a tour is the best way to ensure you see everything and gain the best understanding on the site.
 Visiting on your own means you may find yourself standing in front of some columns with no idea of why they were important.

 Any reputable tour of Pompeii will also include your skip the line tickets.
 The tour will start at a specific time, and you will be able to follow your guide past the line and into the site.
 Most of the best guides at Pompeii are archaeologists who have a wealth of knowledge about what life was like here 2,000 years ago.
-You can opt for a professional 3-hour tour to see all of the major ruins, or take a shorter more affordable tour through Pompeii.
+You can opt for a professional 3-hour tour to see all of the major ruins and stop in Sorrento, or take a shorter more affordable tour through Pompeii.

 There are lots of tour options depending on your level of interest in the site, but be sure to select a small group tour (less than 15 people) for the best experience.